 ATF eForm 1 Ultimate Guide | Step-By-Step Guide

-Once you’ve figured out how you want to build your homemade suppressor, you need to file some paperwork with the Bureau of Alcohol, Tobacco, and Firearms.
+Once you’ve figured out how you want to build your solvent trap suppressor, you need to file some paperwork with the Bureau of Alcohol, Tobacco, and Firearms.
 The paperwork in question is called Form 1: Application to Make and Register a Firearm.
 Until recently, this paperwork had to be filled out and mailed.
 Now, the ATF allows you to submit your application digitally.
 Let’s go through the entire process so you can submit your application for your silencer.

 1. The ATF E-Forms Website